E4crypt3d/GPU-dataset/README.md

 You can use this dataset for various purposes, such as analyzing the historical development of GPUs, comparing their specifications, or conducting research in the field of graphics hardware.

+## License

+This dataset is released under the [Creative Commons Zero (CC0) license](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
+You are free to use, modify, and distribute this dataset for any purpose, and no attribution is required.

 ## Data Source

 The data in this dataset is collected from [TechPowerUp](https://www.techpowerup.com/) and is for informational and educational purposes.
 Please refer to TechPowerUp for the most up-to-date and accurate GPU specifications.